entrifis/gustav/README.md

 ## 🤖 Claude Code Subagents

 Gustav uses Claude Code's subagent architecture to delegate specialized tasks.
-These agents are defined in `gustav/claude/agents/` and are automatically copied to `.claude/agents/` during initialization.
+These agents are defined in `gustav/claude/agents/` and are automatically copied to `.claude/agents/` via a SessionStart hook.

 | Subagent | Purpose | Used In Stage |
 |----------|---------|---------------|